MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--Region`

 The region to create the indexing resources in.
+Defaults to "westus".

 `--MakesPreprocessor`

 The MAKES preprocessor zip url.
+Defaults to "<MakesPackage>/tools/preprocessor.zip"

 `--MakesIndexer`

 The MAKES indexer zip url.
+Defaults to "<MakesPackage>/tools/indexer.zip"

 `--MakesJobManager`

 The MAKES JobManager zip url.
+Defaults to "<MakesPackage>/tools/jobManager.zip"

 ## BuildIndex command